Red Hen Publications

 We were also told that all of the Black family had traditionally been sorted into Slytherin (yes, including Sirius’s favorite cousin Andromeda), and he states with conviction that his own parents had not been Death Eaters, although they were in sympathy with the kind of sentiments Lord Voldemort had always been reported to stand for.
 In which case, one has to ask, why weren’t they Death Eaters?
 Riddle seemed determined to “collect” the scions of every prominent pureblood wizarding family that he could, and turn them all into his own minions.
 The Blacks would have been a considerable plum, and Tom was very persuasive.

 Well, once again the LiveJournalist known as Professor_Mum has provided me with a launching pad to spin theories off from.
 In the summer of 2006 the two of us and four other online theorists collaborated on a collection of essays concerning what had been going on behind the scenes in ‘Harry Potter and the Half-Blood Prince’.
-As her contribution, she had extended and revised her Black Family history theories as they relate to the manner in which the connections of the Black family seem to have intersected with the ambitions of the former Tom Riddle, usually with unfortunate effect for all parties.
+As her contribution, she had extended and revised her Black Family history theories as they relate to the manner in which the various connections of the Black family seem to have intersected with the ambitions of the former Tom Riddle, usually with unfortunate effect for all parties.

 As is usually the case, I spun off from Professor–Mum’s original premise in a slightly different direction.

-My original supposition was that neither of Sirius Black’s parents were of an age to have been thrown into proximity with young Tom Riddle, and so had escaped largely by the good fortune of never having met him at a vulnerable age.
+My own original supposition was that neither of Sirius Black’s parents were of an age to have been thrown into proximity with young Tom Riddle, and so had escaped largely by the good fortune of never having met him at a vulnerable age.
 But this supposition was thrown into disarray by the Black family tapestry sketch which solidly places both Orion and Walburga Black at Hogwarts during the Riddle era, although Walburga is some 2 years ahead of Tom, and Orion would be a couple of years after him.
 At present we have no obvious explanation for their ability to hold out against his influence.
 Unless their resistance was due to pure snobbishness based upon what they remember of his poverty and Muggle upbringing.
 Which is always a possibility among such a narrow-minded lot of hardliners as the Blacks have been depicted.

 However, the tapestry sketch also raises the rather intriguing question regarding the dog who did not bark in the parlor.